 Pioneer: Jack Stephenson.
 An outdoor gear Inventor and notorious nudist with many big firsts since the late 1950s.
 Born 2/28/1933..
 He's a major Pioneer whose many serious contributions have been consistently under-rated, derided, copied or forgotten...
 And his company (recently being run by his son William) is still in business today!
 I give Warmlite a longevity and Made in America Award, found at page bottom.
 BREAKING NEWS: R.I.P.
 Jack Stephenson passed away on February 18, 2017, at age 83.
 As you read these two pages about his genius, take a moment to reflect just how far ahead of his times he truly was!

-BOOK: "Warmlite: Still Controversial After All These Years" (cover is pictured above).
-It's a short book about Warmlite history and products, published 2013; the fifth book in my History of Gear series, and the only one offered in an inexpensive 6x9 inch, black&white format.
+BOOKS: "Warmlite: Still Controversial After All These Years" (cover is pictured above).
+There are two versions.
+The first is a short book about Warmlite history and products, published 2013, and well before Stephenson's death.
+This is the only one of my books offered in an inexpensive 6x9 inch, black&white format.
 40 pages, and the price is under $8.
 Click here to see a book review, or, Click here or on the book cover to see a 15 page preview and purchase it from my publisher.
 Or, Contact me (firstname.lastname@example.org).
 To read my Biography as a writer, click here..To read some Book Reviews of my books, click here....
 For my discussion of my book pricing and quality, click here.....
-Note: the much more in-depth version of my Warmlite book is nearly completed.
-It will be about 90 pages in length and in my usual 8x10 full-color format as a hardback or as a softback....
-And please note: Recently, I've begun offering a 83 page , nearly complete, draft of the Warmlite book as a $15 PDF download that I will send you myself (email@example.com).
+Big Note: the much more in-depth version of my Warmlite book is nearly completed.
+It commemorates Jack Stephenson's life and will be 108 pages in length and in my usual 8x10 full-color format as a hardback or as a softback....
+And please note: I will offer the 108 page book as $15 PDF download that I will send you myself (email@example.com).
+Finally, you might want to take a look at a short and very modern new site that I have created that focuses on all six of my books; it's a short alternative to the vast detail in my main pages below; see, www.historyofgear.weebly.com.

 PACK INNOVATOR--- I have laid before me on the table a simple black and white photograph of a young Jack Stephenson wearing a shiny, unorthodox hip-carry frame pack in about 1957 (for historical context, 1957 is the year when a young climbing bum named Yvon Chouinard started selling climbing gear out of his beat-up old car in Yosemite).